dusty-nv/jetson-inference/docs/pytorch-plants.md

 ## Running the Live Camera Program

-You can also try running your re-trained model on a live camera feed like below:
+You can also try running your re-trained plant model on a live camera feed like below:

 ```bash
 DATASET=~/datasets/PlantCLEF_Subset